 China is Victoria's strongest market for export growth.
-With the world's largest population and booming middle class, an increasing demand for premium goods, services, ideas and knowledge provide key opportunities for Victorian businesses to establish valuable trade partnerships with China.
+Home to the world's largest population and a booming middle-class, an increasing demand for premium goods, services, ideas and knowledge have opened up key opportunities for Victorian businesses to establish valuable trade partnerships with China.

 Opportunities exist for Victorian businesses to export across a range of industries including: